Imaging-AI-for-Health-virtual-lab/Slice-Level-Data-Leakage/README.md

-In the following documentation, '93ADNI_example_skullstripped.nii.gz'94 is the input 4D NIfTI volume, containing all subjects concatenated one to each other.
-The csv label file should be written consistent with this 4D NIfTI volume (in this guide the csv file '93ADNI_example_labels.csv'94 has been written consistent with the 4D NIfTI volume '93ADNI_example_skullstripped.nii.gz'94).
+In the following documentation, 'ADNI_example_skullstripped.nii.gz' is the input 4D NIfTI volume, containing all subjects concatenated one to each other.
+The csv label file should be written consistent with this 4D NIfTI volume (in this guide the csv file 'ADNI_example_labels.csv' has been written consistent with the 4D NIfTI volume 'ADNI_example_skullstripped.nii.gz').